cloudflare/keyless/README.md

   certificate and private key that are used when a connection is made to the server.
 These must be signed by an authority that the client side recognizes (e.g. the same CA as --ca-file).
-- `--cipher-list` An OpenSSL list of ciphers that the TLS server will accept for connections. e.g. ECDHE-RSA-AES128-SHA256:RC4:HIGH:!MD5
 - `--private-key-directory` Path to a directory containing private keys which the keyserver provides decoding service against.
 The key files must end with ".key" and be PEM-encoded.
 There should be no trailing / on the path.